Code-Institute-Submissions/ale-aparicio-Quizos_janResub/README.md

 ### Stack Overflow
 * Whenever I got stuck with a problem I didn't know how to even begin to solve I went here and most of the time found the idea to solve the problem not always a direct solution.

+### GitHub and Gitpod
+* Used to make the actual project and deploy the final version of the project.

+# Quizizz
+* The Quiz Questions and all their options were taken from this page.

 # Testing

 * How the flow of the site was and how easy it was to acess the many pages and different quizes.